-25. We own a large fleet of vehicles resulting in fixed costs to our Company.
+22. We own a large fleet of vehicles resulting in fixed costs to our Company.
 The increase in the age of our vehicles and an increase in the prices of new vehicles as well as the automobile spares may adversely affect our business and results of operations.

 We have built a significant fleet of vehicle in the past few years.
-As on August 31, 2020, we have a fleet of 1,147 vehicles.
+As on January 1, 2020, we have a fleet of 1,089 vehicles.
 Our fleet includes specialised vehicles such as tippers, refuse compactors, dumper placers, dumpers, power sweeping machines and loaders.
 Typically, our municipal project contracts require us to deploy new equipment and vehicles for the purposes of the relevant project, thereby increasing our fixed cost.
 Besides, as the age of our fleet increases, we expect maintenance costs related to our fleet to also increase.
 Further, we may also face an increase in the cost of automobile spares that we are required to procure over the course of our contracts such as tyres, batteries, lubricants, etc. We may also acquire new vehicles to expand our business or to manage operational efficiencies and reduce cost of maintenance.
 Unless we continue to expand and upgrade our fleet of vehicles and acquire such vehicles on commercially favourable terms, our aging fleet may result in increased operating and maintenance costs.
-If we do not utilize the entire fleet of vehicles sufficiently, we may incur operating and maintenance costs without any benefit accruing from such vehicles.
 If the price of new vehicles increases, we will also incur increased depreciation expenses which may adversely affect our results of operations.

-26. We are exposed to risks related to availability and cost of fuel and electricity for our projects which could adversely affect our business and results of operations.
+23. We are exposed to risks related to availability of fuel and electricity for our projects which could adversely affect our business and results of operations.
 Any anticipated fluctuations in fuel costs may adversely affect our business and profitability.

 Fuel is one of the Company's largest operating expenses.
 As a result of the GoI's deregulation of fuel prices in India, oil marketing companies are now able to decide on the prices of fuel and that the fuel prices will be benchmarked to international crude oil prices on a daily basis.
 The cost of fuel has fluctuated significantly in recent periods due to various factors beyond our control, including international prices of crude oil and petroleum products, global and regional demand and supply conditions, geopolitical uncertainties, import cost of crude oil, government policies and regulations and the availability of alternative fuels.
-As per the Restated Financial Statements, in Fiscals 2018, 2019 2020, our power & fuel expense was ₹ 286.72 million, ₹ 357.66 million and ₹ 555.50 million, respectively, constituting 11.85%, 14.26% and 14.64%, respectively, of our consolidated total expense for such periods.
+As per the Restated Financial Statements, in Fiscals 2017, 2018, 2019 and for the six-month period ended September 30, 2019, our power & fuel expense was ₹ 252.19 million, ₹ 286.72 million, ₹ 357.66 million and ₹243.83 million, respectively, constituting 10.19%, 11.85%, 14.26% and 13.80%, respectively, of our consolidated total expense for such periods.
 Significant fuel cost increases, shortages or supply disruptions could materially and adversely affect its results of operations and financial condition.
 Further, we cannot assure you that we will be able to pass on the increased cost of power & fuel to our counterparties partially or at all.
 Increases in fuel costs, to the extent not offset by rate per mile increases or have an adverse effect on our operating margins and consequentially, our business and profitability.

-27. We employ a significant number of personnel in our business operations which are a substantial part of our total expense and such number may increase substantially in future.
+24. We employ a significant number of personnel in our business operations which are a substantial part of our total expense and such number may increase substantially in future.
 We may be subject to work stoppages and face labour disruptions with our employees or contract workers in the future that would interfere with our operations and adversely impact our business and financial condition.